Car Air Conditioning Components – What does this do?

 Some cars offer "tri-zone" or even "quad-zone" climate control.
 These third and fourth zones are for rear passengers.
 Tri-zone climate control means second-row passengers share a set of controls.
 Quad-zone climate control can mean that each side of the second row gets individual climate controls, just like the front -- or, in a 3-row vehicle, it can mean that both the second and third seating rows get their own "single-zone" climate controls.

-Most common by far, however, is the dual-zone climate control system.
+However, the dual-zone climate control system is the most common by far.
 It typically features two temperature controls -- one on each side of the control unit -- so the driver and the passenger can create their own microclimates.
 Some cars also give the passenger a separate fan control and air-flow selector, whereas others limit the "dual" functionality to just that temperature knob.

-Naturally, dual-zone climate control costs more than a traditional manual system, so it will tend to inflate the vehicle price.
+Naturally, dual-zone climate control costs more than a traditional manual system, which inflates the vehicle price.
 Also, the sometimes complicated controls can make it hard to switch to "single-zone" mode on demand, which is annoying -- dual zones aren't much good when you're driving alone.

 Generally, though, there's a lot to like about these systems.

-Whats the difference between car A/C and Recirculated A/C
+What is the difference between car A/C and Recirculated A/C?

 The button of a car with an arrow inside it means recirculating the air.
-Most cars have a switch or button that lets you choose between fresh air (a car with an arrow going into it), and recirculated air (a car with an arrow inside it going in a circle).
-If I could find pictures I'd post them.
+Most cars have a switch or button that lets you choose between fresh air (a car with an arrow going into it) and recirculated air (a car with an arrow inside it going in a circle).

-Essentially, using A/C with recirculated air means the car will get cold more quickly, and will maximize the A/C's ability to keep the car cool inside.
+Essentially, using A/C with recirculated air means the car will get cold more quickly and will maximise the A/C's ability to keep the car cool inside.
 When the air is fresh, the A/C is constantly working to cool the hot air outside when bringing it into your car.
-In newer vehicles you probably won't notice the difference (except that the air may smell stuffy if you use recirculated).
-In older cars this can make a substantial difference on a very hot day.
+In newer vehicles, you probably won't notice the difference (except that the air may smell stuffy if you use recirculated).
+This can make a substantial difference in older cars on a very hot day.

-Is starting your car with the A/C on bad?
+Is starting your car with the A/C bad?

-To put this in perspective, think of hotter climates like Arizona.
-Most cars have remote starters, and the leave their A/C on full time so that when they start their cars from inside their house, the cabin is a reasonable temperatures.
-I'm also convinced that engines in those climates last much longer than those from colder ones, due to less extreme temperature transitions.
+To put this in perspective, think of hotter climates like North Queensland.
+Most cars have remote starters, and they leave their A/C on full-time so that the cabin is at a reasonable temperature when they start their vehicles from inside their house.